 Are the interaction and graphic style suitable for the age of the learners?

 Do you know toddlers are visually more critical than designers?
 Kindergarten kids are keenly aware of the content that is suitable for their age.
 They can distinguish content for nursery and upper-class kids and exhibit less interest in the content that seems naive or too mature.
 Designers should spend time figuring out the suitable graphic styles and interactions for specific age groups.

 How does the curriculum cultivate students’ soft and hard skills?

 Hong Kong’s curricula tend to emphasise hard skills training.
 Still, the current trend is cultivating students’ soft skills and preparing for future changes.
 For example, through project-based learning or understanding technology applications to train students in collaboration, design thinking and problem-solving, these skills can be transferred to various workplaces.

 Is the product delivered in a regular or after-school class?

-Lesson delivery also has a significant impact on the course structure.
-Combining with regular classes can ensure profitability, but the curriculum needs to meet the requirements from the Education Bureau or schools.
+Lesson delivery also has a significant impact on the curriculum structure.
+Combining with regular classes can ensure profitability, but the curriculum needs to meet the requirements of the Education Bureau or schools.
 After-school classes indicate that students may be more motivated.
 The curriculum, instructors or resources could be more flexible than regular classes.

-How can learning, especially complex concepts, be engaging?
+How can learning, particularly complex concepts, be engaging?

 How does self-learning affect students and teachers?